maaz-0/r365-challenge-calculator/README.md

 - Invalid numbers are treated as 0
 - Multiple delimiters can be used together
 - Delimiters can be of any length
+- The alternate delimiter (if specified) replaces all occurrences of '\n'

 ## Running Tests